 In 1877, Friedrich first described renal papillary necrosis in a patient with urinary obstruction resulting from hypertrophy of the prostate.
 Later, Gunther and Edmondson et al described renal papillary necrosis as a lesion associated with diabetes.
 Since then, researchers have reported that 17-90% of all patients with renal papillary necrosis have diabetes and that 25-73% of patients have severe urinary tract obstructions.
 In 1945, Spuhler and Zollinger documented the first description of analgesic nephropathy.
 Since then, analgesic abuse has been increasingly significant in the development of papillary necrosis, particularly in Australia, England, and Scandinavia.

-Ludwig von Beethoven's 1827 autopsy report predates all of these descriptions.
-The original Latin autopsy protocol by Johann Wagner was translated into German by von Seyfried in 1832 and has only recently been rediscovered.
+The first description of papillary necrosis recorded in the literature is Johann Wagner's 1827 report by of Ludwig van Beethoven's autopsy.
+The original Latin autopsy protocol by Wagner was translated into German by von Seyfried in 1832 and has only recently been rediscovered.

 Renal papillary necrosis is sometimes classified as one end of a spectrum of changes associated with pyelonephritis and tubulointerstitial nephritis.
 Renal papillary necrosis is often considered a complication or extension of severe pyelonephritis that is more devastating than usual because of associated disease states, particularly diabetes and urinary tract obstructions.
 Other sources believe this consideration is inaccurate and archaic because renal papillary necrosis does not usually occur with florid pyelonephritis.